 Survey administrators are responsible for responding to and managing deletion or “right to be forgotten” requests from their respondents.
 Survey administrators can permanently delete all responses from a respondent user at any time by deleting that user.
 Alternatively, survey administrators can delete individual responses in Checkbox, which will ‘soft-delete’ those responses.
 Survey administrators must then make a request in writing to Checkbox to permanently delete those responses.
 Survey administrators are responsible for monitoring and deleting any Checkbox data that is exported to any system or storage device outside of Checkbox.

-Data Security: Checkbox maintains strict controls over its customer data to ensure the highest levels of security.
+Data Security: Checkbox maintains strict controls over its customer data to ensure high levels of security.
 Checkbox hosted accounts are cloud-hosted with Amazon AWS, which offers best-in-class data security and compliance programs, along with being GDPR-ready.
 Data is encrypted in transit, backup files are encrypted, and Team and Enterprise clients have the option to encrypt their data at rest.
 Checkbox management reviews and updates security policies regularly to ensure that all staff are trained on and using appropriate controls when it comes to customer data.
 For more information on Checkbox’s security policies, please view our Security Overview.

 On-premises customers also have the option to encrypt their data in transit and at rest, while maintaining their own internal access controls.